GeoNode/documentation/admin/mgmt_commands/index.rst

                                   [--force-color] [--skip-checks]
                                   [path [path ...]]

-    Brings a directory full of data files into a GeoNode site.
+    Brings files from a local directory, including subfolders, into a GeoNode site.
-    Datasets are added to the Django database, the GeoServer configuration, and the pycsw metadata index.
+    The datasets are added to the Django database, the GeoServer configuration, and the pycsw metadata index.
+At this moment only files of type Esri Shapefile (.shp) and GeoTiff (.tif) are supported.
     In order to perform the import, GeoNode must be up and running.

     positional arguments: